Click the Button below to access the CCHS Curriculum Guide

 All students at Central Catholic High School are required to complete one theology course each year.
 The designated grade level theology course provides the students with the opportunity to renew and deepen their understanding of the teachings of Jesus Christ and the Roman Catholic Church.
 Students are challenged to deepen their respect for living a moral, value-driven lifestyle.
 If a student transfers into Central Catholic, the number of theology courses is pro-rated.

 We hope our curriculum and teachers will meet students where they are, challenge them, and both deepen and broaden their academic understanding of the content areas.
-To download a pdf of our entire Curriculum Guide, click here (need to add link).
+Download our entire Curriculum Guide here.

 Central Catholic Graduation Requirements